[Rev. 1/25/2023 4:12:06 PM--2022R1]

 NRS 686A.240 Favoritism to groups prohibited; exceptions.

-NRS 686A.250 Use of insurance or annuity as inducement for purchase or rental of property or services prohibited; exceptions.
+NRS 686A.250 Use of insurance or annuity as inducement for purchase or rental of property or services without separate charge prohibited; exceptions.

 NRS 686A.260 Revocation or suspension of license for violation of laws of other state.

-NRS 686A.280 Use of name deceptively implying person is insurer prohibited.
+NRS 686A.280 Use of name deceptively implying person is insurer prohibited by person who is not insurer.

 NRS 686A.281 Definitions.